ncb-0/nezu.world/_work/pd9.md

 In their senior year, [Etobicoke School of the Arts](http://esainfo.ca) students display their portfolio around the school in an annual event called Portfolio Day.
 Representatives from 70+ universities and colleges around the globe come to speak to the students and potentially offer scholarships.

 In 2018, it was my turn.
-Compared to other students, I displayed very little of my own artwork — instead, I opted to direct the event's branding with posters, flyers, and other promotional material with a consistent typographical theme and logotype.
+Compared to other students, I displayed very little of my own artwork—instead, I opted to direct the event's branding with posters, flyers, and other promotional material with a consistent typographical theme and logotype.

 * * *